Marwan99/Marwan99.github.io/_pages/cv.md

   *[The University of Sheffield](sheffield.ac.uk)*
   * Part of the [AdMall](https://sites.google.com/view/fairsapce-admall/) project, working with the Dr. Kevin Li Sun.
   * Working on multi-sensor mapping.
-  * Worked on robot setup
+  * Worked on setting up the robot's
-    * Sensors hardware mounting (Lidar, IMU and stereo camera)
+    * Sensors (Lidar, IMU and stereo camera)
     * Odometery
     * TF